CYFARE/HellFire/README.md

 To build your own version, follow the [Firefox Build Guide](https://firefox-source-docs.mozilla.org/setup/).
 Ensure you copy the desired mozconfig to `mozilla-unified` and rename it to `mozconfig` before running `./mach build`.

-> For custom builds like 'hardened' or mixed flag builds, please contact us directly.
+> For custom builds like 'hardened' or mixed flag builds, please contact directly.

 ## Install & Update HellFire